-As well as receiving shared documents from the agent (see the onPushRequest section on page 18), applications can use the Live Assist SDK to share documents with the agent during a co-browsing session.
+As well as receiving shared documents from the agent (see the onPushRequest section), applications can use the CBA Live Assist SDK to share documents with the agent during a co-browsing session.
 Acceptable document types are: PDF, and the image formats GIF, PNG, and JPG/JPEG.